richardschneider/express-conditional-request/README.md

 ### Resource state

-The resource state contains the `etag` and `lastModified` properties, which conform to the respective HTTP headers.
+The resource state contains the `etag` and `lastModified` properties, which conform to the respective HTTP headers and can be `undefined`.

-The default `stateAsync()` obtains the state by sending a `HEAD` request to the server.
+The default `stateAsync()` obtains the resource state by sending a `HEAD` request to the server.

 ## Status code